The LEGO® SERIOUS PLAY® method

 What is Serious Play?

 You might consider the term “serious play” to be a bit self-contradictory, as play is often considered a frivolous leisure activity that is not suited for real and serious work.
 However, play is far from only a frivolous activity.
 Research shows that “play” has several business related benefits.
 We relax our need for control – becoming more open minded.
-This gives room to imagination, so we can better imagine new solutions and see ourselves in new situations.
+This gives room for imagination, so we can better imagine new solutions and see ourselves in new situations.
 Additionally, it improves our capacity to develop relationships.
 The literature on play concludes that play always serves a purpose, and for that reason, the purpose, the objectives and/or the goals of the organization become the key components when we use LEGO® SERIOUS PLAY® as a development tool.

 In 2004, Johan Roos and his colleagues defined serious play as an activity “…that draws on the imagination, integrates cognitive, social and emotional dimensions of experience and intentionally brings the emergent benefits of play to bear on organizational challenges”.
 LEGO® materials are uniquely beneficial for the practice of serious play, as embodied in the LSP method.